ThunderStruct/planck-lang/README.md

 ### Parser

-The parser implements the EBNF grammar for Planck, breaking down each line into statements, expressions, and operators.
-It is responsible for evaluating expressions and managing the program’s execution flow.
+The parser uses _recursive descent_ techniques to break down the tokenized input according to Planck's EBNF grammar.
+It evaluates statements like assignments, loops, conditionals, and expressions, constructing an abstract syntax tree (AST) and managing control flow.
+It checks for syntax and semantic errors, ensuring valid execution.

 ### Symbol Table

-A symbol table is maintained to store variables and their associated values.
-The symbol table is updated during assignments and used during method calls, loops, and conditionals.
+The symbol table in Planck is implemented using a hash table.
+After implementing both the symbol and symbolTable classes, it was important to integrate the new data structure with the parser.

+The symbol table insertion starts in `parser::expression_stmt`, where assignments are matched.
+When a variable is assigned, its name, line number, and value are stored as a symbol object and inserted into the table.

+To check for variable declarations before usage, a simple `lookup()` call in the expression production rule ensures that variables exist before they are used.
+If not found, an error is raised.